Rangers sign deGrom to blockbuster 5-year deal

 With deGrom, Gray, Martin Perez and Jake Odorizzi, along with young big leaguers Dane Dunning and Glenn Otto and prospects Kumar Rocker, Jack Leiter and Owen White, the Rangers are suddenly in a far better position.

 The competition in the American League West won't be easy.
-Atop the division are defending World Series champion Houston, who have signed first baseman Jose Abreu and reliever Rafael Montero, and behind them this season were the wild card-winning Seattle Mariners, who have added outfielder Teoscar Hernández and second baseman Kolten Wong in trades.
+Atop the division are defending World Series champion Houston, which has signed first baseman Jose Abreu and reliever Rafael Montero, and behind the Astros this season were the wild card-winning Seattle Mariners, who have added outfielder Teoscar Hernandez and second baseman Kolten Wong in trades.